tripzilch/tripzilch.github.io/skulptuur/decoded-1.md

 Because `S[0]` is a 32-bit unsigned integer, if you divide it by `2**32` (two to the power thirty-two, or about 4 billion), you end up with a number between 0 and 1.
 It can never be equal to 1, because the maximum 32-bit unsigned integer value is `2**32-1`, so one less.
 This is our random number, which then gets multiplied by `a`, to be able to scale it.

-## what does the complicated bit actually do?
+## What does the complicated bit actually do?

 The complicated bit implements a [Xorshift128](https://en.wikipedia.org/wiki/Xorshift) PRNG.
 The algorithm was invented by George Marsalia and adapted from sample code of the `xor128` algorithm in ["Xorshift RNGs" by George Marsalia (2003), p.
 5](https://doi.org/10.18637%2Fjss.v008.i14).
 The original sample code was in C, but looks like this when adapted to Javascript: